Dissertation Proposal Defense

 Chapter V: Bibliography

 A final University-mandated thesis defense is held at the end of PhD training when the student’s primary research advisor deems the student to be ready.
 The remainder of the student’s internal dissertation committee will have been involved with the research and must also concur with the decision to defend.
+It is a Graduate School of Arts and Sciences requirement that you must apply for your defense, and it must be approved at least 4 weeks in advance by the GSAS Office of Dissertations.
+Students intending to defend may contact the Graduate Program Manager the semester prior to set up an appointment to discuss the approval process and final steps leading to graduation.
+The form to apply for the defense is on the GSAS Office of Dissertations website found here.
 For both the sake of convenience and the potential for increased attendance by members of the department, the exam is scheduled by the student in either the PH-20 Conference Room or the Irving 8th Floor Conference Room.
 In order to ensure that sufficient notice is given for the public part of the defense, the student e-mails an abstract to Rosemary Vazquez a minimum of three weeks in advance of the examination date.
 The first hour is public; the second hour is a closed session with the full dissertation committee.
 The full dissertation committee consists of exactly five faculty.
 A minimum of three and a maximum of four are internal members of our Department who have an academic appointment in DBMI.
 One or two members of the five members are external faculty who hold a doctorate but do not have an academic appointment in DBMI.
 Should external dissertation committee faculty not already be approved dissertation sponsors within GSAS, the Department will need to submit the external faculty member’s CV to the Office of Dissertations for approval.
 Six weeks prior to the dissertation defense, students submit an Application for Dissertation Defense, available from the Office of Dissertations website (see Section II.
 Forms C. Forms for the MPhil and PhD Degrees).
 Students submit the dissertation to the Dissertation Committee a minimum of four weeks in advance of the scheduled dissertation defense.
 Both the chair and the sponsor must be physically present for the exam to take place.
 Should a member of the Committee who is neither the chair nor the sponsor be unable to attend the dissertation defense in person, advance approval to hold the exam must be secured by the Chair of the Department from the GSAS Office of Dissertations.
-The Graduate Program Manager will initiate the approval process.
-The GSAS Office of Dissertations will send via interoffice mail the instructions for the chair of the dissertation committee, the voting sheet, instructions on dissertation deposit and approval card.
-The instructions for the chair of the dissertation committee and voting sheet will be sent to the committee chair prior to the exam.
+If the GSAS Office of Dissertations approves your defense in advance, they will send appropriate paperwork (the instructions for the chair of the dissertation committee, the voting sheet, instructions on dissertation deposit and approval card) to the department prior to the defense.
+Your defense cannot take place without their prior approval and receipt of this paperwork in advance of the defense.
+The committee chair will be given the voting sheet prior to the exam.
 The approval card and deposit instructions will be given to the student.
 Under no circumstances may the student have the voting sheet in their possession at any time.
 It is the responsibility of the dissertation committee chair to provide the voting sheet to the graduate program manager following the exam.
 Students will need to submit an approval card provided by the Office of Dissertations with their dissertation deposit.
 The card must be signed by the student’s research advisor as well as the DBMI Department Chair (in that order).

 PhD theses are expected to provide significant innovative insights and new results that add to the knowledge of biomedical informatics.
 There is a major emphasis on including some type of evaluation of the work, keyed to the initial hypothesis.
 Dissertations must be written according to the Columbia University guidelines and will generally follow the same chapter outline as described for the dissertation proposal.
 A template in Microsoft Word is available from the GSAS Office of Dissertations website.